 Diagnosis and Treatment:

-• Assistive Devices: Wheelchairs can improve mobility for dogs as the disease progresses.
+• Assistive Equipment Wheelchairs can aid mobility for dogs throughout the course of illness.

-For more details on living with DM and supporting your dog, Caring for Dogs with Degenerative Myelopathy provides valuable guidance and resources.
+For more information about the difficulties that come with DM and the best ways to assist your pet Caring for Dogs with Degenerative Myelopathy provides valuable guidance as well as information.

 Symptoms to Watch For: